enyeartj/udacity-dand-ml-project/project_questions.md

 who is a POI, and then use that information to make predictions about other POIs.

+Here are some characteristics of the dataset:

+- 146 data points (corresponding to 144 people because the other 2 are 'TOTAL' and 'THE TRAVEL AGENCY IN THE PARK' described below)
+- 18 data points correspond to POIs, the other 128 are non-POIs
+- 20 features aside from those that I added (addressed in question #2)
+- 4 features used in final algorithm (addressed in question #2)

+There were two features that that were mostly zeros for all of the data points.
+The first was `director_fees`, which had only 16 non-zero data points.
+The second was `loan_advances`, which only had 3 non-zero data points.
+All the other features had reasonable amounts of actual data points.

+There were a few features corresponding to the emails: `from_messages`, `to_messages`, `from_poi_to_this_person`, and `from_this_person_to_poi`.
+I also developed two new features corresponding to emails, described in question #2.

+The rest of the features were related to financial information such as `salary`, `bonus`, etc. for each person.

 In order to identify outliers, I made a series of histograms to represent POIs and non-POIs for each feature, and noted which data points were statistical outliers.
 The script for generating these histograms can be found in